 Let’s now look more closely at the many benefits of our keyboards.

 Both our Optimized and QWERTY coding keyboards are programmable.
+This makes them very suitable as a coding keyboard, or if you prefer – programming keyboard.
 When programming you could arrange it so that each of the five programmable keys generate some oft used programming code.
 This might involve launching certain scripts to perform some preordained customized function(s).
 You can also use the macro-record program that comes with our keyboards to record command sequences within an application.
 By way of example, you could record certain command sequences within your spreadsheet application and then automate the execution of them by assigning the macro(s) to the five programmable keys.
 You can have as many macros as required, but you can only assign five of them at any given time.

 This is a great way to take the tedium out of oft repeated tasks when using any application.
 Just use the macro-record feature to record the command-key-sequences and then name-save the macro(s) for future loading with whatever applications you intend to use them with.
 Because you have 5 programmable keys on your keyboard, you can (at any given time) assign a different (application specific) macro to each of these 5 keys for use with your current application.

-The main-key-cluster has a much smaller footprint compared to that of a standard QWERTY programmer keyboard.
+The size of the main-key-cluster on our coding keyboard makes it a very compact keyboard as it has a much smaller footprint compared to that of a standard QWERTY keyboard.
 The following graphic shows the comparative difference, which amounts to a footprint space saving of approximately 33%.
 This space saving reduction is achieved without sacrificing key-cap-size, in fact many of the key-caps are much larger while the smallest key-caps are equivalent in size to those found on the standard QWERTY keyboard.
+This feature supports less hand/finger travel thereby improving productivity.

 - Because of its compactness, there’s a big reduction in finger-travel-time leading to increased data-entry typing speed.
 The Optimized coding keyboard, owing to its logical design, offers even further savings in finger-travel-time